docker/docs/compose/overview.md

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application's services.
 Then, with a single command, you create and start all the services from your configuration.
-To learn more about all the features of Compose see [the list of features](overview.md#features).
+To learn more about all the features of Compose, see [the list of features](overview.md#features).

 Compose works in all environments: production, staging, development, testing, as well as CI workflows.
 You can learn more about each case in [Common Use Cases](overview.md#common-use-cases).

-Using Compose is basically a three-step process.
+Using Compose is basically a three-step process:

 1. Define your app's environment with a `Dockerfile` so it can be reproduced anywhere.